Tornadoes Cause Widespread Damage Across Midwest, Including Illinois and Iowa

 Key Facts

-- The National Weather Service issued several of its highest-level tornado alerts on Wednesday night.
+- The National Weather Service issued its highest-level tornado alerts on Wednesday night.

-- Confirmed tornadoes were reported in Illinois and Iowa, according to local and national news outlets.
+- Confirmed tornadoes were reported in Illinois and Iowa, with warnings extending across a large portion of the Midwest.

-- Illinois and Indiana were identified as facing the highest risk of severe storms throughout the day.
+- Forecasters identified Illinois and Indiana as facing the highest risk of severe storms throughout the day.

 What Happened